Doing Your PhD at TU Delft

 Courses for PhD students

-If you are already a PhD student with an interest in design for values, the following courses are worth considering as part of your doctoral education program:
+If you are already a PhD student, the following courses are worth considering as part of your doctoral education program:

 - TU Delft online course Responsible Innovation: Ethics, Safety and Technology (open to everybody)